naufalso/ChatGPT-Prompt-Engineering-for-Developers-Course-Notes/README.md

-# chatgpt-prompt-engineering-for-developers-deeplearning-ai-course-notes
+# ChatGPT Prompt Engineering for Developers DeepLearning.ai Course Notes
 A course note for ChatGPT Prompt Engineering for Developers provided by DeepLearning.AI

+[Work in Progress]